-State Year Condition of Medicaid Eligibility Population Proposal Status as of 1/2018 students must register but do not have to complete work activities choose to participate in the state's Encouraging Employment program.
-Health coverage provided by the Medicaid program and this demonstration will not be affected by this state initiative.
-Current gubernatorial administration did not pursue this program.
-2014 No, although state was considering sanctions related to benefits under other state programs Able-bodied expansion adults Automatic enrollment in work program with access to online assessment, job training, and job postings upon Medicaid application Not seeking waiver authority for work proposal and overall waiver was ultimately never submitted to CMS Utah 2017 Yes - failure to comply will result in loss of eligibility, eligibility restores upon completing all required activities or meeting an exemption.
-All non-exempt enrollees; exemptions include: enrollees over age 60, mentally or physically unfit for employment, parents or members of households with responsibility of dependent child under age six, responsible for care of incapacitated person, receiving unemployment, participating regularly in drug and alcohol treatment program, enrolled student, participating in refugee employment services, Family Employment Program recipients, or working at least 30 hours/week.
+State Waiver Name Year Condition of Medicaid Eligibility Population Proposal Status Utah Utah Primary Care Network 2017 Yes Enrollees who do not meet an exemption.
+Exemptions: age 60+, mentally or physically unfit for employment, parents or members of households with responsibility of dependent child under age six, responsible for care of incapacitated person, receiving unemployment, participating regularly in drug or alcohol treatment program, student, participating in refugee employment services, Family Employment Program recipients, working at least 30 hours/week.
 Eligible members must participate in online job search/training within the first three months of being notified that they have been enrolled in the program.
 Once they've met the requirement, they will be eligible for the remainder of their eligibility period (12 months).
-Waiver application pending with CMS - submitted 8/16/2017

-State Year Condition of Medicaid Eligibility Population Proposal Status as of 1/2018 Wisconsin 2017 No Members ages 19 through 49 years old.
+Failure to comply will result in loss of eligibility, which is restored upon completing all required activities or meeting an exemption.
+Submitted 8/16/2017 Wisconsin Badger Care 2017 No Members ages 19 through 49 years old.
 Exemptions: mental illness diagnosis, SSDI, primary caregiver for a person who cannot care for themselves, physically or mentally unable to work, receiving or applied for unemployment insurance, taking part in an alcohol or other drug abuse program, enrolled in institution of higher learning at least half-time, high school student age 19 or older attending high school at least half-time.
 Medicaid benefits are limited to 48 months; however, those who meet specified work requirements for at least 80 hours per month while receiving Medicaid benefits will not accrue time in their 48 month eligibility time limit (i.e. those who work can receive benefits for longer than those who do not).
-Waiver application pending with CMS - submitted 6/15/2017
+Submitted 6/15/2017